Albert-is-an-undefined-variable/ANAMM/README.md

 RMSD values are presented in Å and calculated by where the averaging is performed over the n pairs of equivalent atoms and di is the distance between the two atoms in the i-th pair.
 In DNA interactions we can use P, C2′ and C4' atoms.
 All three DNA atoms appear in any nucleotide, regardless of type (A, C, G or T).
 The P atom is situated in the DNA backbone, C2′ in the DNA sugar ring, and C4' is in the nucleobase.
 This allows for easy computations of the RMSD between DNA molecules containing the same number of nucleotides but different sequences.
 In our particular case, this program calculates the RMSD of the Cα atoms if there is a protein-protein interaction, and the RMSD of the C4' for the DNA/RNA interactions

 ### LIMITATIONS
+This approach have some limitations:
+- Calculates only structures with the same number of atoms.
+- Has a low flexibility: Scale bad the cases that two structures that are identical with the exception of a position of a single loop or a flexible terminus typically have a large global backbone.
+This is not a particular case about our program, it happens to any algorithm that optimizes the global RMSD.
+- Any kind of RMSD-based measurement requires prior assignment of atom correspondences.
+- GUI interface is not develop yet

 ### OTHER APPROACHES
 This program uses the common way to build a macro complex, that as we have explained before is called the root-mean-square deviation (RMSD).
 But there are other approaches that we will briefly explain: